iamalfredof/full-stack-challenge/README.md

 * Complete solutions aren't required, but what you do submit needs to run.

 ## How to complete this challenge
-* Fork this repo in github

 * Complete the design and code as defined to the best of your abilities
 * Place notes in your code to help with clarity where appropriate.
-Make it readable enough to present to the Paytm Labs interview team
+Make it readable enough to present to interview team
-* Complete your work in your own github repo and send the results to us and/or present them during your interview
+* Please complete the exercises below and submit your solutions in a github repo shared with the user iamalfredof
+* Also send the URL of the running application
+* If you have time, please also include tests for your solutions, but note that these are not required.

 ## What are we looking for?
 What does this prove?
 * Assumptions you make given limited requirements